 Verify the following:

-- Access to the Target server's EWS service using IP or a Domain Name, e.g. https://[Exchange_IP]/EWS/Exchange.asmx or https://[Exchange_Name]/EWS/Exchange.asmx
+- Access to the target server's EWS service using IP or Domain Name, e.g. https://[Exchange_IP]/EWS/Exchange.asmx or https://[Exchange_Name]/EWS/Exchange.asmx

-- If a Client connects to EWS from the outside of the local network he needs to have the external EWS URL correctly configured:
+- To connect to EWS from the outside of the local network you need to have the external EWS URL correctly configured: